Biologically Inspired Oscillating Activation Functions Can Bridge the Performance Gap between Biological and Artificial Neurons: Introduction

 The simplest model of a biological neuron is the Perceptron model \cite{minsky69perceptrons}.
 In this model, neurons fire or fail to fire depending on weighted inputs exceeding a threshold.
-This behavior can be captured by using an activation function that switches between two values (0 and 1 or -1 and 1).
-A single Perceptron can be trained efficiently using the Perceptron Learning Algorithm (PLA), which is guaranteed to converge for all linearly separable problems after a finite number of updates using the PLA update rule \cite{minsky69perceptrons}.
-The Signum function is used as the activation in the Perceptron model.
-Since the Signum function is discontinuous (hence also non-differentiable) at the origin, multilayer networks of Perceptron units cannot be trained using the Back Propagation (BP) algorithm.
+A binary activation function captures this behavior and switches its output between two values (0 and 1 or -1 and 1).
+Single Perceptrons can be trained efficiently using the Perceptron Learning Algorithm (PLA), which is guaranteed to converge for all linearly separable problems after a finite number of updates using the PLA update rule \cite{minsky69perceptrons}.
+In the Perceptron model, the Signum function is the activation function.
+Since the Signum function is discontinuous (non-differentiable) at the origin, the Back Propagation (BP) algorithm cannot be used to train multilayer networks of Perceptron units.